Wherever you’re farming, our experts have got you covered

 When he is not working Grant enjoys family time with his wife and three teenage children, gardening, fishing and DYI work.
 Grant also has a strong community involvement and is a volunteer with St John providing support with governance and training.

-Glenn Rowlinson is the Ballance Nutrient Specialist for the Rotorua Region.
+Glenn Rowlinson is the Ballance Nutrient Specialist for the Tauranga / Rotorua region.

 Glenn grew up on a family farm in Ngakuru where he is still a fourth generation farmer in the area.
 After leaving school he worked on the farm until he decided to follow a career in rural sales.
 This led him to a role selling Honda motorcycles and then eventually onto a Technical Sales Position for Farm Source in the Rotorua region, before joining Ballance in January 2017.

-In Glenns’ spare time he is Chairman of the Ngakuru School Board of trustees, and enjoys helping his wife run their Beef and dairy grazing farm.
+In Glenns’ spare time he is Chairman of the Ngakuru School Board of trustees, and enjoys running their Beef and dairy grazing farm.
 Glenn enjoys going water-skiing during the summer months.

-Stuart Lumley is the Nutrient Specialist for Matamata West
+Stuart Lumley is the Key Accounts Nutrient Specialist for Morrinsville / Matamata

 Originally from South Africa, Stuart joined us in the land of the long white cloud in 1999 and settled into running a successful dairy farm at Tapora, near the Kaipara Harbour.